 For fine dining there’s a wealth of excellent restaurants nearby, many with Michelin stars.
 Check out our London Restaurant Guide for details on our personal favourites.

 Because the Egerton is so centrally located we’ve partnered with Context Travel to offer over 30 brilliant walking tours.
 Their collection of architects, historians and art specialists will introduce you to some of the most fascinating features of London with everything from guided museum tours to walks through the city’s most ancient nooks and crannies.

 Our Concierge team are highly knowledgeable about local attractions and seasonal events.
-Read their latest newsletter for the must-see attractions over November and December 2013.
+Please see our latest newsletter with ideas for 2014.